 Okay, it may be possible that you are not the craziest word artist in the world (that or you're just lazy and want to watch some Netflix).
 Fear not, for you are located within the Best Essay Writing Service in the world!

 EssayPro has numerous essay writers that seem to have word lingo flowing through their blood.
-If you are looking for a "write my essay" service with a cheap price tag, order an essay from EssayPro!
+If you are looking for a "write my essay" service with student-friendly prices, order an essay from EssayPro!
 You will get your written masterpiece delivered to you on time, imprinting a smile on your face!